mlabbe/jfdi/readme.md

 # Known Limitations #

-This software is in beta and hasn't been thoroughly tested yet.
-This message will be removed as the author uses it more heavily.
+This software has been in use for two years on the author's small projects.
+It generally works well.
+The issues on Github consist of all the known issues.

 # Copyright and Credit #

-Copyright &copy; 2016 Frogtoss Games, Inc.  File [LICENSE](LICENSE) covers all files in this repo.
+Copyright &copy; 2016-2018 Frogtoss Games, Inc.  File [LICENSE](LICENSE) covers all files in this repo.

 JFDI by Michael Labbe. <mike@frogtoss.com>